encryptorion-lab/cuDilithium/README.md

 This project (cuDilithium) is released under GPLv3 license.
 See [COPYING](COPYING) for more information.

+Some header files contain the modified code from [Dilithium official repository](https://github.com/pq-crystals/dilithium).
+These codes are released under Apache 2.0 License.
+See [Apache 2.0 License](./include/APACHE_LICENSE) for more information.

+The CUDA implementation of FIPS202 is released under MIT license.
+See [MIT License](src/fips202/MIT_LICENSE) for more information.

 The FIPS202 reference implementation and the random number generator is released under CC0 license.
 See [CC0 License](src/fips202/CC0_LICENSE) for more information.

-The CUDA implementation of FIPS202 is released under MIT license.
-See [MIT License](src/fips202/MIT_LICENSE) for more information.